 - Separately wrap the plain dough and red dough in plastic wrap.
 Chill for 2 hours or overnight.

-- Portion the plain dough into 1 tablespoon-sized balls.
+- To shape the cookies: portion the plain dough into 1 tablespoon-sized balls.
 A cookie scoop is useful for this.
 Repeat with the red dough.

 - Place on a parchment-lined baking sheet.
 Chill for 30 minutes.

 - Bake for 8 minutes, but do not brown.
 Cool completely on the baking sheet.
-(Note 3)
+(See notes)

 - If desired, dust the cookies with powdered sugar.
-Store in an airtight container.
+Store in an airtight container for up to seven days.

 Notes

-- Use food coloring gel for more intense color.
+- Use food coloring gel for a more intense color.

-- Cool the cookies completely before removing from the baking sheet.
-These cookies are tender and break easily if moved while warm.
+- Cool the cookies completely before removing them from the baking sheet.
+They are tender and break easily if moved while warm.

 Nutrition